 The Saxtons River Park Project is moving forward!
-The design was revised in June, 2017 and, if all goes as planned, remediation and construction could begin as soon as this fall, 2017.
+The design that was revised in 2017 will be going to bid soon and, if all goes as planned, remediation and construction will begin in summer/fall, 2018.
 Below is the street level rendering of the new design.
 To see more on the design, click here.

 Saxtons River is a vibrant Vermont village, but its only central public space was left contaminated by historic mills and businesses and is difficult to access.

 Over the decades, sure-footed villagers and visitors have enjoyed the water and the falls, but now there is an opportunity to address the contamination and create a safe, green, welcoming space that will bring new vitality to the Village.

 A park at the crossroads will enhance the Village as a whole.

 Already famous for its Fourth of July celebration, the Village could develop new signature events to attract families, artists, and nature lovers—residents and tourists alike.
 School groups and families could explore the site’s natural features and historic remains.
 Seniors and persons with disabilities would find safe walkways and resting spots.
 Local businesses and nonprofits are likely to see increased interest in their offerings as people discover an attractive public space in which to linger.
 Crossing the street to chat with friends after stopping at the post office could become a daily habit.

 We have already come a long way.